Four-manifolds, geometries and knots: The Whitehead group

 A closed 3-manifold is a {\it Haken manifold} if it is irreducible and contains an incompressible 2-sided surface.
-It is an open question whether every closed irreducible orientable 3-manifold with infinite fundamental group is virtually Haken.
-(Non-orientable 3-manifolds are Haken.)
-Every virtually Haken 3-manifold is either Haken, hyperbolic or Seifert-fibred, by [CS83] and [GMT96], and so either has an infinite solvable fundamental group or may be decomposed along a finite family of disjoint incompressible tori and Klein bottles so that the complementary components are Seifert fibred or hyperbolic.
+Every aspherical closed 3-manifold $N$ is either Haken, hyperbolic or Seifert-fibred, by the work of Perelman \cite{[B-P]}, and so either has an infinite solvable fundamental group or it has a $JSJ$ decomposition along a finite family of disjoint incompressible tori and Klein bottles so that the complementary components are Seifert fibred or hyperbolic.
+Every closed 3-manifold with a metric of non-positive curvature is {\it virtually fibred\/} (i.e., finitely covered by a mapping torus), and so every aspherical closed 3-manifold is virtually Haken \cite{[Ag13],[PW18]}.

-A closed irreducible 3-manifold is a {\it graph manifold} if either it has solvable fundamental group or it may be decomposed along a finite family of disjoint incompressible tori and Klein bottles so that the complementary components are Seifert fibred.
+If an aspherical closed 3-manifold has a $JSJ$ decomposition with at least one hyperbolic component then it has a metric of non-positive curvature \cite{[Lb95]}.
+Otherwise it is a {\it graph manifold}: either it has solvable fundamental group or it has a $JSJ$ decomposition into Seifert fibred pieces.
+It is a {\it proper} graph manifold if the minimal such $JSJ$ decomposition is non-trivial.
+A criterion for a proper graph manifold to be virtually fibred is given in \cite{[Ne97]}.